ymehili/AREA/docs/architecture.md

 ### Section 2: High Level Architecture

 **Technical Summary**
-The "Action-Reaction" platform will be a containerized, full-stack application deployed on Railway.
-It will utilize a **Monorepo** structure to manage a **Flutter** frontend (for web, Android, and iOS) and a **Python FastAPI** backend.
-The backend will follow a **Service-Oriented Architecture**, with a PostgreSQL database for primary data storage and Redis for caching and background job queuing.
-A `Makefile` will be used to orchestrate Docker commands and standardize the development workflow.
+The "Action-Reaction" platform is a containerized, full-stack application.
+It utilizes a **Monorepo** structure to manage a **Next.js (web)** frontend, an **Expo React Native (mobile)** app, and a **Python FastAPI** backend.
+The backend follows a **Service-Oriented Architecture**, with a PostgreSQL database for primary data storage and Redis for caching and background job queuing.
+A root `Makefile` orchestrates Docker commands and standardizes the development workflow.
 This architecture is designed for scalability and extensibility, allowing for the seamless addition of new third-party service integrations as the platform grows, directly supporting the goals outlined in the PRD.

 **Platform and Infrastructure Choice**
 *   **Platform:** **Railway** has been selected as the deployment and hosting platform.
 Its infrastructure-as-code approach simplifies the management of services and environments.